For people with no credit history, getting access to credit can be a difficult thing.

-If approved, your initial credit line will range from $500 to $10,000 with an APR of 13.99% to 24.99%.
+If approved, your initial credit line will range from $500 to $10,000.
 As you demonstrate a history of paying your monthly balance in full, Petal will increase your available credit.

 “We can grow with our customers,” company founder Jason Gross told TechCrunch.
 “We don’t have the same overhead as a Chase or a Bank of America.
 We’re not burdened by brick-and-mortar operations; we’re able to operate more efficiently.”